 - Wander the Sunset District — We LOVE the Sunset District.
 It’s dripping with pre-Tech-Boom, 1960’s/70’s Frisco charm: long sloping avenues that lead down to the beach, historic California homes, and recently, a rise of incredible coffee shops and restaurants.
 Wander through the streets or take a jog along the water and up through Golden Gate Park (the have a great Botanical Garden to boot).
 Check out the Secret Tiled Staircase at 16th and Noriega, for the best views back to the ocean.

 - Russian Hill and Fisherman’s Wharf — Knock out a half dozen San Francisco staples in on trip to the north side of the city.
-Take the world famous trolley as far north as it goes, get an Irish Coffee at Buena Vista, grab a chocolate at Ghirardelli Square and take a selfie at Lombard Street (all within a few block of each other).
+Take the world famous trolley as far north as it goes, grab a chocolate at Ghirardelli Square and take a selfie at Lombard Street (all within a few block of each other).
 Finish the day with a bread bowl full of chowder at Fisherman’s Wharf.